Why Get a Cycling Computer?

 Why Not Just Use My iPhone?

-Second, though your iPhone has GPS capabilities, is not a dedicated GPS device.
+Second, although your iPhone has GPS capabilities, it isn't a dedicated GPS device.
 Cell phones typically use what is called A-GPS, which stands for Assisted GPS.
-They use both cell triangulation and GPS signals to pinpoint location.
-In general, they can be faster at pinpointing than a GPS alone, such as a Garmin, because they use both systems.
-However, if you have no cell service or Wi-Fi, while your phone will still use GPS to track position, you may not have a detailed map, because detailed maps are not stored on phones.
+They use both cell triangulation and GPS signals to pinpoint a location.
+If you want a little more detail on GPS, How Stuff Works provides a really useful explanation of how this stuff works.In general, they can be faster at pinpointing than a GPS alone, such as a Garmin, because they use both systems.
+However, if you have no cell service or WiFi, while your phone will still use GPS to track position, you may not have a detailed map, because accurate maps are typically not stored on phones.

-Selecting a Cycling Computer
+Selecting a Bike Computer